 Bottom up KB bench press.
 I use this as a clearing test for the bench press.
 Clients must show me that htey can do this before I let them bench with a bar.
 It shows me that they have the shoulder stability to tolerate heavy lifting in the bench press.
 It doesn’t have a big place in most programs, but it is an important one.

 Turkish getup (TGU).
 I only use the full getup with stronger clients with more training experience, but I use the half getup with many people.
 It’s a fantastic core exercise that can really be classified as all three types of core: anterior, rotary and posterior.
-Neghar is so great with the kettlebells as well as being great at teaching that I asked her to put together an instructional video about the TGU.
-It’s no surprise that she did a great job:
+Here’s a great instructional video put together by two great trainers, Jen Sinkler and Neghar Fonooni: